Pelosi, Schumer accuse Trump of using Oval Office speech 'to manufacture a crisis'

 About 800,000 federal workers are affected by the shutdown, with 420,000 required to work without pay while 380,000 are furloughed.

-After two White House meetings last week between Trump and congressional leaders failed to produce any progress, staff for those lawmakers met with Vice President Mike Pence and other White House aides over the weekend, but still were unable to break the stalemate.
+After two White House meetings last week between Trump and congressional leaders failed to produce any progress, staff for those lawmakers met with Pence and other White House aides over the weekend, but still were unable to break the stalemate.

 After Democrats took control of the House Thursday, they passed two spending bills aimed at ending the shutdown, but Senate Majority Leader Mitch McConnell, R-Ky., has said he will not bring the measures up in the Senate because Trump has said he would veto them.